DynamoDB – Local Installation

 To set up DynamoDB locally follow the below steps:

-- Download DynamoDB .tar file specific to your area using one of the following link:- https://s3.ap-south-1.amazonaws.com/dynamodb-local-mumbai/dynamodb_local_latest.tar.gz
+- Download DynamoDB .tar file specific to your area using the following link:- https://s3.ap-south-1.amazonaws.com/dynamodb-local-mumbai/dynamodb_local_latest.tar.gz

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb